Sculpture at the Douglass Branch

 About the artist

 An accomplished sculptor and teacher, Preston Jackson is co-owner of the Checkered Raven Gallery in Peoria, Illinois, where he now lives and works.
-Jackson has been a professor of sculpture at the School of the Art Institute of Chicago since 1989, and served two years as chair of the School’s sculpture department.
+Jackson is professor emeritus at the School of the Art Institute of Chicago where he taught sculpture for more than three decades, and served as chair of the School’s sculpture department for two years.
 His first teaching position was at Millikin University in the early 1970s, followed by more than fifteen years as a professor of sculpture, painting, and drawing at Western Illinois University.

 Jackson has ties to the Champaign-Urbana community; he did his graduate work at the University of Illinois.
 Jackson is also a jazz musician who was once part of the local music scene.
 He now plays at Peoria clubs and “jazz nights” at his gallery.